 Next, think about what you might want to do in the coming year:

-• You could register with the AAMC’s “find a resident” service to search for available positions.
+- Do you want to continue searching for positions if you did not match?
+You could register with the AAMC’s Find a Resident (FAR) service to search for available positions.